Sex after a C-section: Everything you need to know

 A doctor may leave the dressing on the incision site for at least 24 hours after the surgery.

-Most cesarean delivery incisions are between 10 and 20 centimeters long.
+Most C-section incisions are between 10 and 20 centimeters long.
 They run horizontally across the abdomen, usually just above the underwear line.

 Before a woman leaves the hospital, the doctor will give instructions to ensure that the wound heals properly and remains free from infection.

-There is no right time to begin having sex again after cesarean delivery.
+There is no right time to begin having sex again after a C-section.

 However, the cervix needs time to heal, and the incision site will be more prone to infection in the initial weeks, so it is best to wait until a doctor says it is safe.